 Each of these could then potentially be turned into 2-3 social media posts.

-Both types of content are very important.
+Both macro and micro content are very important, you need both and this is simply about ensuring you leverage the most from pieces that consume the largest amount of resource.
 As with any content strategy, the plan needs layers of different types and styles of content.
-Our job is to help you identify what you need to allocate your budget/resources towards and help develop the ideas that will resonate with your audience and establish timeframes to ensure you leverage this content effectively.
-This will not be the same for every brand or business so for example of content creation – read on:
+Our job is to help you identify what you need to allocate for effective and efficient content production and help develop the ideas that will resonate with your audience.